 I teed it up here on Sunday.
-I’m not sure how it came to this, but in all my years of playing golf in Southern California I had never played either of the Griffith Park courses.
-I knew they always get a lot of play, getting tee times can be tough for us non-LA residents and I hate having to play “wait list” golf if I can avoid it.
+I’m not sure how it came to this, but in all my years of playing golf in Southern California I had never played either of the main Griffith Park courses (there is also a 9-hole course, Roosevelt, located in a different section of the park).
+I knew they always get a lot of play, and getting tee times can be tough for us non-LA residents.
+I hate having to play “wait list” golf if I can avoid it.
 Unfortunately, I’ll be needing to do that a bit more as I get near the bottom of my SoCal list.

 Fortunately, I recently discovered that the City of Los Angeles now has an 8-day advanced online booking system for non-residents.
 And, to my surprise, they allow singles to book!
 Once I learned about this service, I’ve been anxious to finally get out and play Wilson and/or Harding.